How many students at Manchester really know what they want? I mean really know. Like familiar-with-their-entire-life-goals-down-to-a-T sort of know.

 Now that you’ve figured out your interests – academic, personal, or professional – it’s time to actively combine them to find your perfect match.

-This is when I started utilising my university’s Career Centre.
+This is when I started utilising my university’s Careers Service.
 Like my undergrad university, Manchester’s career experts are there to talk you through your interests, providing you with choices you never thought existed.
 I had no idea science journalism, my current goal, even existed until I talked to my career advisor back home.

 Additionally, start doing some research on your own.
 Interested in grad school?
 Hop online and explore the universities that appeal to you, and check out what courses they offer.
 I found my master’s programme by simply exploring Manchester’s website, and once I read through its description I immediately knew it was a perfect fit.